Standard Model Theory for the FCC-ee Tera-Z stage: Exploring the function space of Feynman integrals

-\subsection{Introduction: Precision calculations for the FCC-ee}
+\subsection{Introduction: precision calculations for the FCC-ee}

-The physics program of a future circular collider operating in electron-positron annihilation mode will be centred around a detailed study of the heavy particles of the Standard Model: the $Z$- and $W$-bosons, the Higgs boson and the top quark.
-Precision studies of these particles are sensitive to contributions from new physics at higher mass scales reaching the order of $100 \; \mathrm{TeV}$.
-However, in order to extract these effects, the experimental precision has to be matched with the same precision in the theoretical calculations.
-This requires the computation of quantum corrections at the two-loop or three-loop order.
-There is a class of Feynman integrals, which evaluate to multiple polylogarithm.
-This class of Feynman integrals is by now quite well understood and captures a significant part of the Feynman integrals occurring in massless quantum field theories.
-However, for the processes relevant to the FCC-ee we do not want to neglect the masses of the heavy particles of the Standard Model (i.e. the $Z$-, $W$-, $H$- and top masses).
-With non-zero internal masses we leave already at two loops the function space of multiple polylogarithms.
-The simplest Feynman integral, which cannot be expressed in terms of multiple polylogarithms is given by the two-loop sunrise integrals with equal non-zero masses.
-The systematic study of the functions, to which these more complicated Feynman integrals evaluate is now an active field of study.
-Below, I will summarise the current state-of-the-art, based on \cite{Adams:2017xsu}.
+The physics programme of a future circular collider operating in electron--positron annihilation mode will be centred around a detailed study of the heavy particles of the Standard Model: the Z and W bosons, the Higgs boson, and the top quark.
+Precision studies of these particles are sensitive to contributions from new physics at higher mass scales reaching the order of $100\UTeV$.
+However, to extract these effects, the experimental precision must be matched with the same precision in the theoretical calculations.
+This requires the computation of quantum corrections at the two- or three-loop order.
+There is a class of Feynman integrals, which evaluate to multiple polylogarithms.
+This class of Feynman integrals is now quite well understood and captures a significant part of the Feynman integrals occurring in massless quantum field theories.
+However, for the processes relevant to the FCC-ee we do not want to neglect the masses of the heavy particles of the Standard Model (\ie the Z, W, Higgs, and top masses).
+With non-zero internal masses, we already leave the function space of multiple polylogarithms at two loops.
+The simplest Feynman integral, which cannot be expressed in terms of multiple polylogarithms, is given by the two-loop sunrise integrals with equal non-zero masses.
+The systematic study of these functions, to which these more complicated Feynman integrals evaluate, is now an active field of study.
+In this section, I will summarize the current state of the art, based on Ref. \cite{Adams:2017xsu}.
 As it is a field under active development, it is likely that this survey will be outdated in a few years.
-Phrased differently, the need for precision (as imposed by the FCC-ee program) triggers research in this direction and it is not unlikely that we will see substantial progress in the years to come.
+To put it differently, the need for precision (as imposed by the FCC-ee programme) triggers research in this direction; it is not unlikely that we will see substantial progress in the years to come.